Security considerations for data movement in Azure Data Factory

 The credentials for your on-premises data stores are always encrypted and stored.
-It can be either stored locally on the self-hosted integration runtime machine or in Azure Data Factory managed storage (just like cloud store credentials).
+They can be either stored locally on the self-hosted integration runtime machine, or stored in Azure Data Factory managed storage (just like cloud store credentials).

-You can choose to store credentials locally.
-If you want to encrypt and store credentials locally on the self-hosted integration runtime, follow the steps in encrypting credentials on self-hosted integration runtime.
+Store credentials locally.
+If you want to encrypt and store credentials locally on the self-hosted integration runtime, follow the steps in Encrypt credentials for on-premises data stores in Azure Data Factory.
 All connectors support this option.
-The self-hosted integration runtime uses Windows DPAPI to encrypt the sensitive data/ credential information.
+The self-hosted integration runtime uses Windows DPAPI to encrypt the sensitive data and credential information.

-Ports used during encrypting Linked Service on self-hosted integration runtime
+Ports used when encrypting linked service on self-hosted integration runtime

 Encryption in transit